Old Three Hundred: Establishment

 Between 1823 and 1825, Austin granted 297 titles under this contract.
 Each head of household received a minimum of 177 acres or 4,428 acres depending on whether they intended to farm or raise livestock.
 The grant could be increased for large families or those wishing to establish a new industry, but the lands would be forfeited if they were not cultivated within two years.

 The settlers who received their titles under Stephen's first contract, known today as the Old Three Hundred, made up the first organized, approved group of Anglo-American immigrants from the United States to Texas.
 The new land titles were located in an area where no Spanish or Mexican settlements had existed.
 It covered land between the Brazos and the Colorado Rivers, from the Gulf Coast to the San Antonio Road.
-This area had long been occupied by indigenous peoples, however, and they objected to Anglo-American encroachment, resisting with armed conflict.
-Both Comanche and Apache warriors raided the new colony.

-Austin wrote the colony's legal code, including elements to control enslaved African Americans.
-Any slave who left a plantation without permission was to be tied up and whipped.
-Considerable fines were to be assessed for any person helping or harboring a runaway slave.
 The capital of this new colony was San Felipe de Austin.
 This is now known as San Felipe in Austin County.